nqpz/rash/README.md

 started again by the user, where it will read and continue from the saved program state.

+**rash is currently in the process of being migrated from a bespoke setup and into the wild, and does not work in a well-documented manner yet.**

 ## Building

 Run `cabal build` to build.
 This requires the `cabal` tool to be